Application Operations¶

 'com.android.settings'

-Check whether this application is already installed on the device.
+Check whether the app is already installed on the device.

 app.is_installed()